 We lease facilities for data center capacity and office space under non-cancelable operating lease agreements with various expiration dates.
-There have been no material changes in our commitments under contractual obligations, as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2015.

 Legal Proceedings

 From time to time, we are party to litigation and other legal proceedings in the ordinary course of business.
 While the results of any litigation or other legal proceedings are uncertain, management does not believe the ultimate resolution of any pending legal matters is likely to have a material adverse effect on our financial position, results of operations or cash flows, except as discussed below and for those matters for which we have recorded a loss contingency.
 We accrue for loss contingencies when it is both probable that we will incur the loss and when we can reasonably estimate the amount of the loss or range of loss.